Favot/openai-translation-updater/readme.md

 ## Overview

 When working on projects that support multiple languages, keeping track of updated translations can be a challenge.
-The `Translation Hook Assistant` helps you automate this process by using the power of OpenAI's language model, integrating directly into your Git workflow.
+The `Translation Hook Assistant` helps you automate this process by leveraging the power of OpenAI's language model, integrating directly into your Git workflow.
 Every time you make a commit, the `updateTranslationFileOnCommit` function ensures that your translation files are up-to-date, making internationalization seamless and efficient.

 ## Enhancing Translations with Context

-To achieve more accurate and contextually appropriate translations from OpenAI, you can optionally include appContext and context keys in your translation files.
-The appContext key can provide general information or context about the application, while the context key can provide context about a specific section or key within the translation file.
+To achieve more accurate and contextually appropriate translations from OpenAI, you can optionally include `appContext` and `context` keys in your translation files.
+The `appContext` key can provide general information or context about the application, while the `context` key can provide context about a specific section or key within the translation file.
 This additional context can help OpenAI better understand the intended meaning and usage, leading to improved translation quality.

 ```json
 {
   "appContext": "A finance management app",
   "screen": {